We apologize for temporary issues with the appearance or functionality of this site. They are being addressed.

 Rob Cordemans has been a fixture on Dutch teams in international competitions for two decades and has won ten Hoofdklasse Pitcher of the Year honors to tie the all-time record.

 He pitched for the Netherlands in the 1995 European Championship and had a 6.14 ERA in four games for the champions.
 He allowed one run in three innings in the 1995 World Port Tournament.
+In the 1995 Intercontinental Cup, he allowed one run in four innings, striking out eight.
+Only Eelco Jansen fanned more for the team.
 He was with the Dutch team in the 1996 Olympics as a 21-year-old and had both of the club's wins, losing none despite a 6.94 ERA.
 He also struggled in the 1997 World Port Tournament, surrendering 14 hits and 10 runs in 6 1/3 IP, somehow escaping without a loss.

 Pitching in the US in '98, Robbie had a 1.47 ERA for Indian River Community College, the 4th-lowest mark for a junior college pitcher in the US.
 He was with the Dutch team in the 1998 Baseball World Cup, going 1-1 with one save and a 5.28 ERA; he was plagued by 11 walks in 15 1/3 IP.